MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/plan-system-requirements.md

 System Center Operations Manager 1801 supports an in-place upgrade from the following versions:

-- System Center 2012 R2 RTM to the latest update rollup
+- System Center 2012 R2 UR12 to the latest update rollup
 - System Center 2016 RTM to the latest update rollup

 ## Active Directory and DNS